regolith-linux/regolith-desktop-website/content/docs/using-regolith/install.md

 The login manager will need to be restarted for the new desktop session to be recognized.
 The easiest way of restarting it is to reboot your system.

 {{< hint info >}}
-Substitute `arm64` for `amd64` in the two places in the above line to install on ARM-based systems.
+Replace `amd64` with `arm64` in the two places in the above line to install on ARM-based systems.
 {{< /hint >}}

 {{< /tab >}}